IBM/dbb/Templates/AzureDevOpsPipeline/README.md

   agentPool                            | Agent pool name for Azure Agents to connect to MVS zosSSHConnection                     | zOS - The name of the Azure SSH connection name for connecting to z/OS Unix System Services of the LPAR where the build actions will be performed. zosSSHKnownHost                      | The known host entry for secure shell connections.
-[See Notes](#obtaining-the-known-host-entry-for-secure-shell-connections). pipelineWorkspace                    | Root directory on z/OS Unix System services to perform builds.
+[See Notes](#obtaining-the-known-host-entry-for-secure-shell-connections). zosSSHPrivateKeySecureFile           | Reference to uploaded Private SSH Key in ADO Pipeline/Libary/SecureFile that is installed for sftp processes.
+[See Notes](#upload-private-ssh-key-as-secure-file) pipelineWorkspace                    | Root directory on z/OS Unix System services to perform builds.
 E.g. `/u/ado/workspace` wdEnvironmentFile                    | The Wazi Deploy environment file for the deployment into the lowest stage zosHostname                          | zOS - Host name (or Host IP address) for SFTP connection